 Fermi Research Alliance, LLC is the operator of Fermi National Accelerator Laboratory (Fermilab) on behalf of the U.S. Department of Energy under a management and operating contract.
-FRA was established by the University of Chicago and Universities Research Association (URA), an association of 89 research universities.
+FRA was established by the University of Chicago and Universities Research Association (URA), an association of over 90 research universities.
 To ensure the Laboratory effectively carries out its mission and contract responsibilities, FRA empowers a Board of Directors to act on its behalf to oversee the operation and administration of the Laboratory.
-The President of the University of Chicago serves as the Chair of the Board of Directors and the Executive Chair of URA serves as the Vice Chair of the Board.
+The President of the University of Chicago serves as the Chair of the Board of Directors and a member of the URA Board (typically the Executive Chair) serves as the Vice Chair of the FRA Board.
 The Laboratory Director is President of FRA and is responsible for directing the work of the Laboratory pursuant to the advice and guidance of the Board of Directors.

 The Fermilab Management System Owners and Chief Officers are responsible for the day-to-day oversight and management of the defined management systems.
 Their primary focus is ensuring that all elements of each management system are applied as appropriate across the laboratory to accomplish the mission as defined by the strategic plan for the laboratory.

 The Laboratory Assurance Council (AC) provides confidence to the Laboratory Director that there are sufficient internal controls and oversight systems in place and that the laboratory is operating properly.
 It plays a role in monitoring and advancing the Laboratory Risk Registries.
 The Assurance Council also provides oversight of issues management.